April 11, 2026

 The actual hard problem

-The AI part of this is not the hard part.
+The AI part is not the hard part.
 Models are good, APIs are mature, vector databases are widely available.
 You can have a working prototype in a day.

-The hard part is everything else: curation, data quality, system prompt tuning, iterative testing, and ongoing maintenance.
-Deciding which sources belong in the knowledge base and which don’t.
-Keeping content current.
-Managing the quality of what gets indexed.
-Handling edge cases where no good source exists.
-Getting your team to trust the bot enough to use it, and getting them to maintain the sources it depends on.
+The hard part is everything else: which sources belong in the knowledge base, keeping content current, managing the quality of what gets indexed, handling cases where no good source exists, getting your team to trust the bot enough to use it, and getting them to maintain the sources it depends on.

-The value of a company knowledge bot is almost entirely a function of the quality of the knowledge you put into it.
+The value of a system like this is almost entirely a function of the quality of the knowledge you put into it.
 Better sources, better answers.
 Garbage in, garbage out - but delivered with AI confidence, which makes it worse than just having nothing.

 Need someone to build this for you?